Contact

 We are already investing in STEM related education programmes, job creation, skills, and training opportunities as we believe these measures will help to protect and grow thriving, sustainable local economies and communities.

-In North East England, this investment is encouraging young people to make quality learning decisions and develop new skills.
-Participation in our education and training programmes boosts employability, helping people to compete for and win new jobs with us and across the wider offshore wind industry in the region.
+In North East England, our investment in STEM related education programmes is encouraging young people to make quality learning decisions and develop new skills.
+Participation in our programmes boosts employability, helping people to compete for and win new jobs with us and across the wider offshore wind industry in the region.

 The first school to participate in the programme was Molescroft Primary, where the pupils were keen to learn about the industry and asked fantastic questions about how offshore wind farms are developed and constructed.

-Each participating school will receive a classroom STEM kit box containing all the resources to deliver a range of activities as an ongoing legacy of the programme.
-The kit will include:
+Each participating school receives a classroom STEM kit box containing all the resources to deliver a range of activities as an ongoing legacy of the programme.
+In partnership with UK STEM, who are delivering our Primary schools programme, we have also prepared short videos to support teachers delivering lessons based on the kit boxes.
+The kit boxes includes:

 • Cable Route Activity Pack including materials to identify the most cost-effective and practical subsea export cable route between a proposed offshore wind farm and a substation located on the coast;